 Deep vein thrombosis (DVT) is a blood clot that develops in the leg, thigh, or pelvis.
-It’s not common during pregnancy, but pregnant women are 5 to 10 times more likely to develop DVT than nonpregnant women.
+It’s not common during pregnancy, but pregnant women are more likely to develop DVT than nonpregnant women.

 The level of blood-clotting proteins increases during pregnancy, while anticlotting protein levels decrease.
 The enlarged uterus during pregnancy may also increase risk because it puts the veins of the lower body under additional pressure to return blood to the heart.